+Given community transmission, it will be difficult, and likely impossible, to know where a staff member or client became infected with SARS-CoV-2.
 On resumption of service delivery IPs should have written procedures for identifying and triaging clients and staff with potential COVID-19 exposures or illness.
-Possible and confirmed cases of COVID-19 identified through VMMC site activities should be tracked and reported in accordance with national standards but should not be reported as VMMC-associated AEs to PEPFAR.
-Site-level information about possible and/or confirmed cases of COVID-19 among VMMC clients or staff is vital for decision making for the program (e.g., weighing the risks/benefits of resuming or re-suspending services).
+Possible and confirmed cases of COVID-19 identified through VMMC site activities should be tracked and reported in accordance with national standards but do not need to be reported as VMMC-associated AEs to

+PEPFAR.
+Site-level information about possible and/or confirmed cases of COVID-19 among VMMC clients or staff is vital for decision making for the program (e.g. weighing the risks/benefits of resuming or resuspending services).
 Because a timely and appropriate response can reduce transmission, IPs should develop plans consistent with national guidance for how to respond to potential or confirmed COVID-19 cases.
-Please see section 5 for further details about HCW with COVID-19.
+Please see section 4 for further details about HCW with COVID-19.